uber/piranha/README.md

 PolyglotPiranha is a lightweight code transformation toolset for automating large scale changes.
 At Uber, it is mostly used to clean up stale feature flags.

+We only support languages that are used at Uber.
+We likely won't be able to add new languages in this repo.

 ## Installation